ibm-cloud-docs/Cloudant/offerings/learning-center.md

 One thing to note:

-It is possible for a document to have more than one revisions with the same number. i.e. two "revision 3s".
+It is possible for a document to have more than one revision with the same number. i.e. two "revision 3s".
 This is called a "conflict" and is "normal" in some circumstances.
 We'll see why later in the course, but for now we can assume that the revision number will increment with each update to a document.

-Let's follow the lifecycle of an example Cloudant document
+Let's follow the lifecycle of an example Cloudant document:

 When a new document is created (whether with an auto-generated _id or user-supplied _id), it is allocated a "revision 1".
 You will be sent the token in the response to your API request.
 Normally you can discard the rev (UNLESS you intend to modify the document in the near future, as we'll see).